 - Analysis of targets and actual results: This includes identifying reductions/increases in workforce turnover and the reasons for them, number of vacancies filled, people trained or labour costs reduced. - One-on-one discussions: Checking in periodically with people in supervisory and frontline positions will give managers a first-hand understanding of how the business' plans are progressing and can help to identify where changes need to be made. - Informal focus groups: This involves conducting informal group discussions regarding the business and its direction.
 This might be done as part of a regular staff meeting. - Employee surveys: Employee surveys allow staff to give confidential feedback on the workplace and the way it functions.
 For example, questions may be formulated to find out how satisfied people are with their job, how their work/ workplace might be improved, and how committed they are to staying with the business in the future.
-This can provide managers with valuable insight on how to improve workplace structures or processes in order to retain the staff they have, and to attract the staff they may need in the future. - O Advisors/consultants: You may choose to involve advisors who regularly work in your business, such as people who discuss farming practices, new products, legislative changes and environmental impacts.
+This can provide managers with a valuable insight into how to improve workplace structures or processes in order to retain the staff they have, and to attract the staff they may need in the future. - Advisors/consultants: You may choose to involve advisors who regularly work in your business, such as people who discuss new products and legislative changes.